 Celebrity Chef Ken Hom Fronts Rio’s First Luxury Pan-Asian Restaurant at Copacabana Palace

-News: MEE restaurant earns a Michelin star in its first year.
+MEE restaurant earns a Michelin star in its first year and second year.
 MEE was one of only six restaurants to win a Michelin star, making it one of the top six in Rio de Janeiro.
 Read more here!

 Welcome to MEE, the first luxury pan-Asian restaurant to open in Rio de Janeiro, Brazil, at the Copacabana Palace.
 I am delighted to have brought authentic pan-Asian cuisine to Rio de Janeiro.

 Named MEE, the phonetic spelling of a female name meaning ‘beauty’ in Korean, the 92-seat restaurant is located by the iconic hotel’s swimming pool.

 Following a six-month remodel, the 190m2 space features contemporary Asian-inspired décor with Chinese teahouse-style booths and eastern portraits by Bangkok-based artist Christian Develter.
 Walls are painted in Chinese sang-de-boeuf porcelain red and wooden dividers in the style of Asian screens create an intimate feel.
 The oriental ambience is complemented by Shanghai lounge music selected by Ken Hom and a signature room aroma with hints of lily and ginger.